scottdware/go-panos/README.md

 ##### Addresses

 The `CreateAddress()` function takes 4 parameters: `name`, `address type`, `address` and an (optional) `description`.
-When creating an address object on Panorama, you must specify the `device-group` to create the object in as the last/5th parameter.
+When creating an address object on Panorama, you must specify the `device-group` to create the object in as the last parameter.

 > Note: The second parameter is the address type.
 It can be one of `ip`, `range` or `fqdn`.